 As both a retail and wholesale market, the focus here is very much on super-fresh produce.
-Take your senses on an enticing journey past the dazzling colours of the fruit and veg stalls, crackling meat on grills, and the oily scent of olives wafting from deli counters.
-The market’s globe-trotting selection of cheese is another speciality.
+Take your senses on an enticing journey past the dazzling colors of the fruit and veg stalls, crackling meat on grills, and the oily scent of olives wafting from deli counters.
+The market’s globe-trotting selection of cheese is another specialty.

 From the sublime to the unusual, if you want it, Borough Market probably has it.
 This mentality also extends to its delectable street food stands, where everything from vegan burgers to authentic Ethiopian dishes to goat’s milk ice cream can be enjoyed.
 If it’s not too busy, the traders often love a good chat too.